lab1092/blender-manual_ja/manual/modeling/surfaces.rst

-Like curves, surfaces can be closed (cyclical) or open, independently in both directions, allowing you to easily create a tube, donut or sphere shape, and they can be drawn as "solids" in :guilabel:`Edit` mode.
+Like curves, surfaces can be closed (cyclical) or open, independently in both directions, allowing you to easily create a tube, donut or sphere shape, and they can be drawn as "solids" in *Edit* mode.
 This makes working with surfaces quite easy.